Prapti312/Mini_Project/README.md

 |1. | Returning char array for Hexadecimal Values Cause Memory Overflow | Use Dynemically Allocated Memory for Char Pointer
 |2. | After Execution of One Time Operation there is No Way to Continue  | Use Loop for Continuation of Program Execution|
 |3. | Program is Returning Garbage Values After Every Char Array | Added NULL Character at The End of Each Char Array Manually

+## GitHub Actions
+*  Build  using  Make  for  CI
+*  Unit tests with Cunit
+*  Static code analysis using cppcheck
+*  Dynamic Code analysis using Valgrind

 ## Learning Resources